Create WhatsApp Flows using WhatsApp Business APIs

 Here’s a side-by-side look at how the same flow is defined with Meta’s raw JSON vs Peach’s streamlined JSON.

-Meta's JSON | Peach's JSON |
+Meta’s JSON

 No Code → Perfect for quick prototypes.
 Use the visual builder, drag-and-drop elements, and ship a working app in minutes.